Business investment stifled by lack of cash flow

 Number of Days After Invoice Date Payments Are Made

-SME owners open to new payment options
+SME owners open to alternatives to invoice payment terms in Australia

 On the buyer side of transactions, SME owners are willing to consider a range of solutions to get the products and services they need to grow.
 The research revealed that: